 - The output line features are in the same coordinate system as the input line features.
-The Z and M values of the vertices are in meters.
+The z- and m-values of the vertices are in meters.

 - The output field Length Meters holds the planimetric length of the profile line calculated as a geodesic distance and is the correct length regardless of the coordinate system of the data.
 This length will be different from the shape_length attribute due to the effects of map projection distortion.

 - When the Sample Distance parameter is empty, or not supplied, a default sampling distance is calculated based on how many vertices are available on the input line feature.
-If the input line feature contains less than 50 vertices, the default sampling distance is the length of the input line feature divided by 49.
-If the input has 50 or more, but less than 200 vertices, the default sampling distance is the length of the input line feature divided by 199.
+If the input line feature contains fewer than 50 vertices, the default sampling distance is the length of the input line feature divided by 49.
+If the input has 50 or more, but fewer than 200 vertices, the default sampling distance is the length of the input line feature divided by 199.
 If the number of vertices is from 200 to the maximum of 1,024, the input line feature will not be densified if the Sample Distance parameter is empty or not specified.

 - The maximum number of input lines is 1,000 for the asynchronous profile task.
 For the synchronous profile task, the maximum number of input lines is 100.
 If additional input lines are provided, the service will return an error and will not execute.

 - The maximum number of elevation values returned from the task is 2,000 for each input line.
 The task will return an error message and will not execute if a request results in more than this maximum number of elevation values.
-If this occurs, you should either specify a larger sampling distance, or input a line feature with fewer vertices, or both.
+If this occurs, you should either specify a larger sampling distance or input a line feature with fewer vertices, or both.